olcf/olcf-user-docs/systems/rhea_user_guide.rst

 | module update                    | reloads all currently loaded modules                                  |
 +----------------------------------+-----------------------------------------------------------------------+

-    **note:** modules are changed recursively. some commands, such as ``module swap``, are available to maintain compatibility with scripts using tcl environment modules, but are not necessary since lmod recursively processes loaded modules and automatically resolves conflicts.
+    **note:** modules are changed recursively.
+Some commands, such as ``module swap``, are available to maintain compatibility with scripts using tcl environment modules, but are not necessary since lmod recursively processes loaded modules and automatically resolves conflicts.

-searching for modules
+Searching for modules
 ^^^^^^^^^^^^^^^^^^^^^

-modules with dependencies are only available when the underlying dependencies, such as compiler families, are loaded. thus, ``module avail`` will only display modules that are compatible with the current state of the environment. to search the entire hierarchy across all possible dependencies, the ``spider`` sub-command can be used as summarized in the following table.
+Modules with dependencies are only available when the underlying dependencies, such as compiler families, are loaded.
+Thus, ``module avail`` will only display modules that are compatible with the current state of the environment.
+To search the entire hierarchy across all possible dependencies, the ``spider`` sub-command can be used as summarized in the following table.